AceAsin/BloodborneSDK/.GitHub/README.md

 - The software download can be found on the server [Λ C Ξ Λ S I N][Discord].
 There's also more information on there.
 Join the server if you require any assistance.
 We are more than happy to help.
 - If you want to share the software package, then please redirect users to the official server so that they may download the package from the respected source.
-- Do not download cracked versions of the software from nefarious users that have malicious intent.
+- Do not download cracked versions of the software from nefarious users.
 This will only put you at risk of getting your computer compromised and information stolen.

 ## Support